Jiangnan

-Jiangnan is a geographic area in China referring to lands immediately to the south of the lower reaches of the Yangtze River, including the southern part of its delta.
-The region encompasses the city of Shanghai, the southern part of Jiangsu Province, the southeastern part of Anhui Province, the northern part of Jiangxi Province and Zhejiang Province.
-The most important cities in the area include Anqing, Changzhou, Hangzhou, Nanjing, Ningbo, Shaoxing, Suzhou, Wuxi, Wenzhou, Yangzhou and Zhenjiang.
+Jiangnan is a geographic area in East China referring to lands immediately to the south of the lower reaches of the Yangtze River, including the southern part of its delta.
+The region encompasses Shanghai, the southeast Jiangsu, the southeast Anhui, a tiny part of northeast Jiangxi, and Zhejiang Province.
+The most important cities in the area include Ningbo, Anqing, Changzhou, Hangzhou, Shaoxing, Suzhou, Wuxi, and Wenzhou.

-Jiangnan has long been regarded as one of the most prosperous regions in China due to its wealth in trade and very high human development.
-Most people of the region speak Wu Chinese dialects as their native languages.
+Jiangnan has long been regarded as one of the most prosperous regions of China due to its wealth in trade and very high human development.
+Most people of the region speak a variety of Wu Chinese as their mother tongue.

 Etymology

-The name Jiangnan is the pinyin romanization of the Standard Mandarin pronunciation of 江南, meaning "[Lands] South of the [Yangtze] River".
+The name Jiangnan is the pinyin romanization of the Standard Chinese pronunciation of 江南, meaning "[Lands] South of the [Yangtze] River".
 Although jiang (江) is now the common Chinese word for any large river, it was historically used in Ancient Chinese to refer specifically to the Yangtze River, which defines the Jiangnan region.

 In older and non-standard romanization systems, Jiangnan was historically written as Chiang-nan, Kiangnan, and Keang-nan in English and other European languages.